 This internally assessed course is designed to cater for those who need additional support with the study of English.
-Students will work with their teacher to tailor-make their own course from the Achievement and Unit Standards below to meet their personal needs, interests, and abilities, while allowing them to work towards attaining University Entrance Literacy requirements.
+Students will work with their teacher to tailor-make their own course from the Achievement and Unit Standards below to meet their personal needs, interests, and abilities, while allowing them to work towards attaining University Entrance Literacy by meeting the 5 Reading (R) and 5 Writing (W) credit requirement.